Measles, Mumps, and Rubella

 Rubella is a disease caused by rubella virus.

-If pregnant women get rubella it can cause miscarriages and birth defects.
+Getting rubella during pregnancy can cause miscarriages and birth defects.

 2 doses of the vaccine provide almost 100% immunity against rubella infections.